The ultimate time blocking guide (+ time blocking apps)

 You’ll also be able to define 4 different types of hourly rates, and have the time you track on scheduled time blocks automatically calculated into earnings in the Reports section of the app.

-Available for: Web, Windows, Linux, Mac, iOS, Android, Chrome, Firefox
+Available for: Web, Windows, Linux, Mac, iOS, Android, Chrome, Firefox, Edge

 Google Calendar — classic calendar app